Anna W. St. John

 • Successfully objected to excessive attorneys’ fees and inadequate representation by class counsel, resulting in an additional $100 million being distributed to the shareholder class.
 In re Petrobras Securities Litigation, 317 F. Supp.
 3d 858 (S.D.N.Y.
 2018) (argued).

-Administrative Procedure Act and Constitutional Challenges
+Administrative Procedure Act

 • Challenged the ATF’s Definition of “Engaged in the Business” as a Dealer in Firearms rule, 89 Fed.
 Reg.
 28,968 (Apr.
-19, 2024), by which the ATF claimed the power to regulate citizens’ local sales of even a single firearm, on behalf of a private plaintiff as part of a coalition of State Attorneys General, individuals, and an organization.
+19, 2024), by which the ATF claimed the power to regulate local sales of even a single firearm, on behalf of a private plaintiff as part of a coalition of State Attorneys General, individuals, and an organization.
 Kansas v.
-Garland, No. 2:24-cv-88 (E.D.
-Ark.), No. 6:24-cv-01086 (D. Kan.).
+Garland, No. 6:24-cv-01086 (D. Kan.), enforcement partially stayed sub nom Kansas v.
+Bondi, 2025 U.S. Dist.
+LEXIS 82546 (D. Kan.
+Feb.
+27, 2025).

 • Challenged the Department of Labor’s Prudence and Loyalty in Selecting Plan Investments and Exercising Shareholder Rights, 87 F.R.
 73,822 (Dec.
 1, 2022), which introduces ESG factors into the management of ERISA plan assets, on behalf of private plaintiffs as part of a coalition of State Attorneys General, individuals, and industry groups.
 Utah v.
 Su, No. 2:23-cv-00016 (N.D.
 Tex.), appeal pending, No. 23-11097 (5th Cir.).